-Survey required under this item shall be in accordance to all pertinent requirements of standard spec 650 and shall include all other miscellaneous survey required to layout and construct all work under this contract.
+Survey required under this item shall be according to all pertinent requirements of standard spec 650 and shall include all other miscellaneous survey required to layout and construct all work under this contract.

-The department will measure Survey Project 1007-10-72 as a single lump sum unit of work, acceptably completed.
+The department will measure Survey Project (ID) as a single lump sum unit of work, acceptably completed.